sntfrc/nottino/README.md

 I would like to thank some people for their important contributions:

 - My wife, Francesca, who came up with the rough idea and its name.
-- My son, Gioele who helped by supplying a lot of training data. :)
+- My son, Gioele, who helped by supplying a lot of training data. :)